-(a) In the case of Sanjay Kumar Tayal & Others v.
-SEBI (Appeal No. 68 of 2013 decided on February 11, 2014), Hon'ble SAT, inter alia, held as under:
+14. In this context, Hon'ble SAT in the matter of Sanjay Kumar Tayal v.
+SEBI (Appeal 68 of 2013), vide Order dated February 11, 2014 held that:

-"...appellants have neither filed reply to show cause notices issued to them nor have availed opportunity of personal hearing offered to them in the adjudication proceedings and, therefore, appellants are presumed to have admitted charges levelled against them in the show cause notices..."
+"appellants have neither filed reply to show cause notices issued to them nor availed opportunity of personal hearing offered to them in the adjudication proceedings and, therefore, appellants are presumed to have admitted to the charges levelled against them in the show cause notice."